danielsaidi/SwiftKit/README.md

 ## About SwiftKit

 This repository is being merged with [SwiftUIKit](https://github.com/danielsaidi/SwiftUIKit).

-This repository will be archived and no longer be maintained once SwiftUIKit 4.0 is released.
+You find most of the functionality from this library in SwiftUIKit 4.0.